Purchases made through links earn us a small commission, at no extra cost to you.

 On my first trip to the Palace of Versailles 15 years ago, I didn’t get a chance to explore the property as much as I wanted to.
 I think this is true for a lot of people.
 They visit the palace, walk down to the Fountain of Latona, maybe going as far as the Fountain of Apollo, and then head out to their next destination.
 I get it- there’s only so much time on vacation.
 But by rushing off, people are missing out on some of the best parts of Versailles.

 Truth is, Versailles is so much more than just the main palace.
 It’s a vast estate of quiet paths, colourful gardens, and impressive fountains, with temples and sculptures neatly tucked away behind the greenery.
 There’s even an entire hamlet of country cottages, built especially for Marie-Antoinette, and a pair of smaller palaces known as the Trianons.

-After touring the Palace of Versailles, it was refreshing, even a relief, to escape the crowds and stifling formality of the palace.
+After touring the Palace of Versailles it was refreshing, even a relief, to escape the crowds and stifling formality of the palace.
 Even the royals were looking to break free from time to time!
 So in 1668, King Louis XIV bought a village named Trianon, had it destroyed and then annexed the land to the Versailles Estate.
 Eventually the Trianon palaces were built, becoming the perfect place for the king and queen to flee the strict etiquette of royal life.

 The Grand Trianon

 The Grand Trianon is a small residence in comparison to the main palace at Versailles, but elegant none the less.
-It was designed in 1687 by Jules Mansart who described it as “A little pink marble and porphyry palace with delightful gardens.”
+It was erected in 1687 by architect Jules Mansart who described it as, “A little pink marble and porphyry palace with delightful gardens.”